gipritchard/Space-Debris/Space Debris.md

 ![[TX_Rulebook_Action_RecycleExample.png]]
 *Example: Caitlin chooses to recycle all 3 debris on her spaceship card.
 She moves the debris to the supply, and draws 3 resource cards.
 She has less than 5 cards in hand, and does not need to discard excess resource cards.*

-- Move any number of debris from your spaceship card back to the supply, then draw that number of resource cards.
+- Move any number of debris from your spaceship back to the supply, then draw that number of resource cards.
 	- If you recycle 5 or more debris in one action, decrease Threat by 1 space

 See the "Hand Limit" section for restrictions.